 Beware that, as “unsafe” in the library and function names suggest, misusing the exports of racket/unsafe/ops can lead to crashes or memory corruption.

-The Racket implementation is available in two variants: 3m and CGC.
-The 3m variant uses a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
-The CGC variant uses a conservative garbage collector which facilitates interaction with C code at the expense of both precision and speed for Racket memory management.
-The 3m variant is the standard one.
+The CS (default) and BC Racket virtual machines each use a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
+The CGC variant of BC uses a conservative garbage collector which facilitates interaction with C code at the expense of both precision and speed for Racket memory management.

 (let loop ([n 40000000] [prev-thunk (lambda () #f)]) (if (zero? n) (prev-thunk) (loop (sub1 n) (lambda () n))))